CHAPTERS 27-29

 Heather winced as her mechanical brain—little more than a wad of chips and wires—was exposed to the outside air.
 An awareness ticked off somewhere in her mind that her head was open.
 A mere notification.

-“So, what are you going to do to me now?” she asked quietly.
+“So, what are you going to do to me now?” she asked.

 “Stabilize the neural network and energy core, and get you outfitted with a proper chest panel.”